jfmaes/Clippi-B/README.md

 Steals clipboard data written in c#, executable by cobalt-strike or any other unmanaged CLR loader. you'll need fody NuGet package to compile.

+It's intelligent enough to not spam you when the clipboard content is the same. will only display new clipboard content.

 ```
          .__    .__                    .__           __________
   ____   |  |   |__| ______   ______   |__|          \______   \